Planning to Upgrade from HDB to Private Condominium?

 What is ABSD?

 ‘Additional Buyers Stamping Fee’ is a fee required to be paid on top of the Buyer’s Stamp Duty (BSD).
-There are several criteria that will determine if you will have to pay ABSD, one of which is a Singapore citizen that has more than one residential property.
-The rate for a second residential property owner is 17%
+Several criteria will determine if you will have to pay ABSD, one of which is a Singapore citizen that has more than one residential property.
+The rate for a second residential property owner is 20%.

 Timeline for buying a private condo